akshay4121/CS684_Team404/test-plans/Sprint 2 - Test Plan.md

 ## Features to be Tested
 #### The following features will be tested:
 #### Landing Page
-- Verify that the landing page displays a list of articles from the NewsAPI "General" category when the user is not signed in
+- Verify that the landing page displays a list of articles from the NewsAPI "General" category when the user is not signed in.
-- Verify that the number of articles displayed can be adjusted (may be configured by the developer)
+- Verify that the number of articles displayed can be adjusted (may be configured by the developer).
-- Verify that there is a link or button to refresh the list of articles
+- Verify that there is a link or button to refresh the list of articles.
-- Verify that when the user is signed in, a link or button is displayed to open the Settings page (may be displayed in a modal dialog)
+- Verify that when the user is signed in, a link or button is displayed to open the Settings page (may be displayed in a modal dialog).

 #### Settings Page/Modal Dialog
-- Verify that the user can select one or more categories from the list (General, Business, Entertainment, Health, Science, Sports, Technology)
+- Verify that the user can select one or more categories from the list (General, Business, Entertainment, Health, Science, Sports, Technology).
-- Verify that the form uses a button, link, or image to submit the user's preferences
+- Verify that the form uses a button, link, or image to submit the user's preferences.
-- Verify that there is a button, link, or image to cancel the changes
+- Verify that there is a button, link, or image to cancel the changes.
-- Verify that when the user clicks Ok or Cancel, the app displays the landing page
+- Verify that when the user clicks Ok or Cancel, the app displays the landing page.

 #### Database Schema
 - Verify that the user table exists in the RDBMS and has the following columns:
-  - userid (integer) - primary key unique sequence number
+  - userid (integer) - primary key unique sequence number.
-  - username (string) - user name from sign up
+  - username (string) - user name from sign up.
-  - password (string) - password from sign up
+  - password (string) - password from sign up.
-  - general (boolean) - true if the user has chosen General
+  - general (boolean) - true if the user has chosen General.
-  - business (boolean) - true if the user has chosen Business
+  - business (boolean) - true if the user has chosen Business.
-  - entertainment (boolean) - true if the user has chosen Entertainment
+  - entertainment (boolean) - true if the user has chosen Entertainment.
-  - health (boolean) - true if the user has chosen Health
+  - health (boolean) - true if the user has chosen Health.
-  - science (boolean) - true if the user has chosen Science
+  - science (boolean) - true if the user has chosen Science.
-  - sports (boolean) - true if the user has chosen Sports
+  - sports (boolean) - true if the user has chosen Sports.
-  - technology (boolean) - true if the user has chosen Technology
+  - technology (boolean) - true if the user has chosen Technology.

 ## Approach
 #### Functional Testing Approach